-System Administrators are not controlled by LUCS but by granting them Admin Group Permissions on Application Machines.
-Changing their permissions within the LUCS RBAC UI will have no effects.
+System Administrators are not controlled by LUCS but by granting them Admin Group Permissions on Application Machines

 - An Administrator is a LUCS user with administrative rights within the application itself.
 Admins are capable of creating Organizational structures and (commonly-used) LUCS data entities as Workflows, Resources and templates.
 Admins also define visibility of those entities to other users via Role Based Access.

 - A Supervisor manages basic settings in the for services in the backend configuration.
 Has access to Frontend reporting features according to his permissions.
 He mostly works from the LUCS Web FrontEnd and occasionally configures Workflows for his service.